FrankLuo426/Project_3/proposal.md

 This is Frank Luo in RIT.
 I am a game designer and a coding person.
 I am an INTP person.
 I love games.

+John Zhang student of RIT, a game developer who has the passion to making great games.